KittyDig/portfolio_1/README.md

 ## Deployment
 - The site was deployed using [Github Pages](https://pages.github.com/)
+- Whenever I made a change to the code, I added the changes to the repository by using the commands:
+    - 'git init' to initially create the directory where all the code will be pushed.
+    - 'git add .' to stage all changes to the branch I was working on.
+    - 'git commit -m "..."' to commit the changes and add a relevant comment.
+    - 'git push' to push all of the new changes to the repository.
 - The live website link is [here](https://kittydig.github.io/portfolio_1/index.html)
 ## Credits

 ### Media
 - All media was taken from [Pexels](https://www.pexels.com/).

-### Content
-- [ChatGPT](https://chat.openai.com/) was used purely to create content and I edited it to fit the website better.

 ### Code
 - I used this as the navbar template: https://getbootstrap.com/docs/4.0/components/navbar/
-- I referenced Stack overflow for the JavaScript, specifically [this post](https://stackoverflow.com/questions/54681327/how-to-create-a-sticky-navbar-css-and-javascript).
+- I referenced Stack overflow for the sticky navbar JavaScript, specifically [this post](https://stackoverflow.com/questions/54681327/how-to-create-a-sticky-navbar-css-and-javascript).

 ## Acknowledgements
 Thank you to my mentor Spencer Barriball for his support and guidance!